 How To Get All Jiu Jitsu Submission To Work

-First up, let’s clear a very important thing up-there are too many Jiu Jitsu submissions to remember as single techniques.
-However, if you look to figure out why they all work, and find a categorization system, you’ll be able not only to finish everyone, but also use as many different submissions as possible, and learn them with ease.
+First up, let’s clear a very important thing up there are too many Jiu Jitsu submissions to remember as single techniques.
+However, if you look to figure out why they all work, and find a categorization system, you’ll be able not only to finish everyone, but also to use as many different submissions as possible, and learn them with ease.

 Certain aspects of finishing submissions are universal for every terminal BJJ move you’ll do.
 Those have to do with different aspects of the game.
 The first huge thing is positioning.
 When hunting submissions, you want to position as much of your entire body as possible against just one part of the opponent’s body.
 In doing so it is preferable to always use strong body parts to attack weak ones a well.